awsdocs/amazon-eks-user-guide/doc_source/load-balancing.md

 # Network load balancing on Amazon EKS<a name="load-balancing"></a>

-You can load balance network traffic across pods using the AWS Network Load Balancer \(NLB\) or Classic Load Balancer\.
+You can load balance network traffic across pods using the AWS Network Load Balancer \(NLB\) or Classic Load Balancer \(CLB\)\.
 To learn more about the differences between the two types, see [Elastic Load Balancing features](https://aws.amazon.com/elasticloadbalancing/features/) on the AWS web site\.
-You can deploy an NLB to public or private subnets\.
+You can deploy an AWS load balancer to a public or private subnet\.

 Network traffic is load balanced at L4 of the OSI model\.
 To load balance application traffic at L7, see [Application load balancing on Amazon EKS](alb-ingress.md)\.
 To learn more about the differences between the two types of load balancing, see [Elastic Load Balancing features](https://aws.amazon.com/elasticloadbalancing/features/) on the AWS web site\.

+In Amazon EKS, you can load balance network traffic to an NLB \(*instance* or *IP* targets\) or a CLB \(*instance* target only\)\.
+For more information about NLB target types, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers\.
+When you load balance network traffic to instance targets, the Kubernetes in\-tree load balancing controller creates the NLB or CLB\.
+To load balance network traffic to IP target types, the AWS load balancer controller creates an NLB\.
+For more information, see [AWS load balancer controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller) on GitHub\.
+The in\-tree load balancing controller is included in Kubernetes\.
+To use the AWS load balancer controller, you must deploy it to a 1\.15 or later cluster\.

 **Prerequisites**